How a Distributed Plan is Built#

 The rest of the plan can be formed as normal:

-There’s just one last step: the head of the plan is currently spread across two different machines, but we want it on one.
+One final step remains: the plan’s head is currently distributed across two machines, but the final result must be consolidated on a single node.
 In the same way that vanilla DataFusion coalesces all partitions into one in the head node for the user, we also need to do that, but not only across partitions on a single machine, but across tasks on different machines.

 For that, the NetworkCoalesceExec network boundary is introduced: it coalesces P partitions across N tasks into